founder / CEO

 Community-based development work in Madagascar & elsewhere = inspiration.

 Christi has worked in sustainability, sustainable community development, environmental communications & environmental journalism throughout her career.
 Her nearly seven years in Madagascar profoundly marked her life, in large part because of the incredible ingenuity (and scrappiness!) of her community, and their ability to collectively accomplish so much with so relatively few resources.

-Scraps rests upon this foundation, and is nurtured by Christi's deep love for Denver that has continued to grow over her five years here.
+Scraps rests upon this foundation, and is nurtured by Christi's deep love for Denver that has continued to grow over her more than five years here.

 contact: christi at scrapsmilehigh dot com